Privacy

 How to Protect Yourself

 Share clean URLs.
 When sharing links with friends or on social media, remove tracking parameters first.
-Our URL Shortener can help you create clean, short links.
+Our URL Shortener can help you create clean, short links that do not carry tracking baggage.

 The Future of URL Tracking